 When the extension is installed/enabled, the user will be required to grant the extension "wm" permission, so the user will have the knowledge that the extension manages windows.
 But there will be no more visual cues in the UI after that.

+Alright Doctor, one last challenge: Could a consumer of your API cause any permanent change to the user’s system using your API that would not be reversed when that consumer is removed from the system?
 The API does not provide access to the user's preferences, or other such data.
 The only preference-data that can get modified by the API is the browser window-position/size.
 Once the extension is disabled, the effects of the extension should be completely reversible, possibly trivially.

+How would you implement your desired features if this API didn't exist?
 There unfortunately is no alternative.
 If a user wants to have different window-management behaviour, then the user needs to change source and recompile chrome.